derpen/LeSite/content/posts/creating-server-0.md

 draft: true
 ---

-Let's turn your old and unused laptop/pc into a server.
+Let's turn your old and unused laptop/pc into a server that you can access from the Internet.

 Here, I will show you how to create a basic blog post, using just your laptop, and that trash default router provided by your ISP.
 So this is practically a project you can do for free.